 As you can see, some of the autoimmune disorders involve the body attacking itself.
 However, these conditions can also cause the immune system to be less effective, resulting in immunodeficiency.

-There are many more causes of immunodeficiency that are acquired, meaning that the immunodeficiency is the result of another condition.
+There are many more causes that are acquired, meaning that the immunodeficiency is the result of another condition.
 These acquired immunodeficiencies are most commonly linked to:

 - Stress after surgery